 My favorite hack for making this chicken salad with grapes and pecans recipe is to use rotisserie chicken.
-It is pre-cooked, easy to shred, yields the perfect amount of meat, and is exceptionally flavorful.
+It is pre-cooked, easy to shred, yields the perfect amount of meat, plus it is exceptionally flavorful.
 What else could you want?

 The finer the chicken shreds become, the most mayo will be needed to make the chicken salad creamy (more surface area needs more mayo to cover).
 You can always add more mayo to add creaminess, but it is best with hearty chunks of chicken.

 Since the grapes are larger, I find the ideal ratio is using twice as many grapes by volume, as pecans.
 However, you can certainly adjust the amounts to fit your own tastes.

 The flavor will always be best when you allow the chicken salad to sit in the refrigerator overnight.
 However, there is no shame in enjoying it right away either.
 If you are serving this at a potluck where it will be sitting out at room temperature for many hours, I recommend serving it in a chilled serving bowl to keep food poisoning at bay.

-The chicken salad can simply be enjoyed with a fork, otherwise, it makes an exceptionally flavorful sandwich when paired with artisan bread, whole wheat bread, or on a buttery croissant.
-For a low carb alternative, wrap the chicken salad in butter lettuce.
+The chicken salad can simply be enjoyed with a fork, otherwise, it makes exceptionally flavorful chicken salad sandwiches when paired with artisan bread, whole wheat bread, or on a buttery croissant.
+For a low carb alternative, serve the chicken salad in lettuce wraps.

 Chicken Salad with Grapes and Pecans